The Lomo Lubitel 166B - Soviet Twin Lens Reflex Medium Format Camera

 Keep in mind that any new light meter is going to cost far more than the Lubitel.
 You might want to see if you can find a smartphone light meter app or use the meter on a digital camera.

 I didn’t enjoy using the 166B due to its limitations.
-The small size isn’t useful when you need to have a tripod, cable release, light meter, film holder, etc, because those features are not included in the camera.
-I do not want to carry around tons of gear for what is supposed to be a fun camera.
+The small size isn’t useful because of the additional gear required.
+Having to carry around a tripod, cable release, light meter, film holder, etc, is not appealing to me.

 All of those problems have solutions, but I didn’t see a payoff in fixing them.
 Analog photography takes up more time than digital, so I’m not going to invest that time in a camera I don’t care for.

-If you’re into lomography or want to give it a try, the lack of features may be a nice way to add some difficulty in shooting.
-Many photographers find this to be a good way to help creativity by imposing limitations and not worrying about the results.
+If you’re into Lomography or want to give it a try, the lack of features may be a nice way to add some difficulty in shooting.
+Many photographers find the limitations creatively freeing.

 I develop my own film.
 While that cuts down on costs, shooting medium format 120 film is still expensive.